sunnysideup/silverstripe-dashboard-welcome-quicklinks/docs/en/INDEX.md

   use_default_dashboard_provider: false
 ```

-You can add your own classes that implement the `DashboardProviderInterface` interface.
+You can add your own classes that implement the `DashboardWelcomeQuickLinksProvider` interface.

 These classes should then have the following method: